-We cordially invite you to submit your contribution to the 2020 Media Architecture Biennale (MAB20) themed #FuturesImplied, that has been postponed to May/June 2021 in Amsterdam and Utrecht, The Netherlands.
+We cordially invite you to submit your contribution to the 2020-21 Media Architecture Biennale (MAB20) themed #FuturesImplied – originally planned for the fall of 2020 – which will now take place on June 28th – July 2nd, 2021 in Amsterdam and Utrecht.

-MAB20 invites papers from academics, students, and industry practitioners that align to the theme Futures Implied and the sub-themes described below.
-The paper contributions should address current practices, discuss theoretical approaches, or present novel research that explore and further develop our understanding of media architecture through relevant case studies, design processes, and community and industry examples.
+MAB20 invites papers from academics, students, and industry practitioners that align with the theme Futures Implied and the sub-themes described below.
+The paper contributions should address current practices, discuss theoretical approaches, or present novel research that explores and further develop our understanding of media architecture through relevant case studies, design processes, and community and industry examples.

 - Call opens: 1 December 2019

 - Paper submission deadline: EXTENDED to Fall 2020